Aegrotat and compassionate consideration for exams

 - your overall university record.

 Once your application has been approved or declined by Senate, your Student Services Online record will be updated.
 The Examinations Office will notify you of the outcome by email.
+If your application is not successful, the University provides an FAQ document to explain the Senate's decisions.

-Application forms for final exam applications
+Application for final exams

 Written tests: Aegrotat or compassionate applications